wp-plugins/kb-advanced-rss-widget/README.txt

 **Example 2: Adding another element**

 How do you know which elements are available?
-Looking at the RSS feed is a good starting point, but you should be aware that the Wordpress RSS parser modifies feeds when it parses them.
+Looking at the RSS feed is a good starting point, but you should be aware that the MagpieRSS parser modifies feeds when it parses them.
 To see exactly which elements are available, go to any page on your blog, then add `?kbrss=RSS_URL` to your blog's URL (replacing RSS_URL with the complete URL for the feed you are interested in).

 For example, if your blog were at example.com, and you were interested in the Yahoo!
 News Most Emailed Stories feed, you would type this into your browser: `http://example.com/?kbrss=http://rss.news.yahoo.com/rss/mostemailed`.
 (That only works if you're logged in as an admin, so you'll have to install the plugin and then try it on your own site to see what that does.)

-If you do this, my plugin will spit out a copy of the PHP array that Wordpress produces when parsing your feed.
+If you do this, my plugin will spit out a copy of the PHP array that MagpieRSS produces when parsing your feed.
 Each item in the feed shows up as a numbered part of the array.
 Within each item, you'll see that you have fields like "title," "link," "description," and possibly others available.
 Pick any one of these and add it to your KB Advanced RSS widget.
 Done.

 **Example 3: Trimming an element**